Find Grad Schools

 128 Yearly Graduations

 University of North Carolina at Greensboro comes in at #11 on our list of the most popular colleges offering master's degrees in library science.
 Each year, around 19,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
 During the most recent year for which we have data, 128 people received their master's degree in library science from UNC Greensboro.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 79% were women.
-Data shows that UNC Greensboro graduates that hold this degree go on to make a median salary of $47,652.
+About 80% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 128 Yearly Graduations

 University of Washington - Seattle Campus is the 11th most popular school in the nation for students seeking a master's degree in library science.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 128 people received their master's degree in library science from UW Seattle.
-Of these students, 76% were women and 28% were members of underrepresented racial-ethnic groups.
-Data shows that UW Seattle graduates that hold this degree go on to make a median salary of $47,652.
+Of these students, 81% were women and 28% were members of underrepresented racial-ethnic groups.

 #13